 Working Distance and Camera Positioning

-In this tutorial, we will learn how to go about positioning the camera correctly for a given application.
-We will cover different considerations such as Field-of-View (FOV), working distance, and image blooming.
+In this tutorial, we will learn how to position the camera correctly.
+We will cover different considerations such as FOV, working distance, and image blooming.

 In many applications the camera will be stationary mounted to capture point clouds with a constant FOV.
-In other applications the camera may be mounted on the robot arm.
-Robot mounted camera gives a lot more freedom as to how the camera can be positioned to capture good point clouds.
-In both alternatives, the camera still needs to be positioned such that it is optically optimized for the given scene.
+In other applications, the camera may be mounted on the robot arm, which yields a lot more flexibility on how the camera can be positioned to capture good point clouds.
+In both alternatives, the camera needs to be positioned such that it is optically optimized for a given scene.

 When finding the correct working distance, there are a few things to take into consideration: